colynb/colyn.dev/src/blog/add-drafts-to-gridsome-blog.md

 tags:
   - 'VueJS'
   - 'Gridsome'
-summary: 'Quick way to publish a blog post but hide it from blog page'
+summary: 'Quick way to publish a blog post but hide it from a blog page'
 ---

 I'm sure there are a million ways to do this but for this small feature I wanted I decided that I wasn't going to google search for a solution or download some plugin, that I would just see if I knew enough to build it myself.